rafaelmagic/home-assistant-autohotkey/README.md

 ## 🔹 3.
 Store Your API Token via Hotkey

-Press this hotkey to store your Home Assistant token securely:
+If you havn't done so, via the manual way in Step 4.
+We can use AHK to store your Home Assistant token securely:

 Ctrl + Alt + C